- Location: Between Transylvania and Wallachia in Brasov, Romania

 The great legacy of the castle, apart from its historical antiquity rests largely on the large scale accumulation of treasures in the castle by Queen Marie, after the castle came under the control of the Kingdom of Romania in 1920.
-A large number of traditional furniture, icons and spectacular local crafts joined the already existing great collection of weapons and medieval artifacts to make this castle a veritable storehouse of collectibles.
+A large number of traditional furniture, icons, and spectacular local crafts joined the already existing great collection of weapons and medieval artifacts to make this castle a veritable storehouse of collectibles.
 However, in 1948, the royal house was expelled and the castle was seized by the communist regime.

 From 2005, attempts on the part of the Romanian government to reclaim such historic properties as the Bran Castle started.
-In 2006, ownership shifted to Dominic van Habsburg, Archduke Dominic of Austria, Prince of Tuscany, the son and heir of Princess Ileana, the heiress of Queen Marie and an architect in New York State by profession.
+In 2006, ownership shifted to Dominic von Habsburg, Archduke Dominic of Austria, Prince of Tuscany, the son and heir of Princess Ileana, the heiress of Queen Marie and an architect in New York State by profession.
 The transfer was mediated by the Romanian government.
 Habsburg, in turn, put it up for sale.
 Following various petitions regarding the legality of such an action by the Romanian court, the family finally reverted from its decision and settled on developing it as a museum dedicated to Count Dracula, the legendary figure with which the castle has been, albeit mistakenly, long associated with.

 The Architecture of Dracula’s Castle

-The main reason behind the association of this castle with the grim myth of Dracula is its near perfect architectural representation of a typical Transylvanian castle.
+The main reason behind the association of this castle with the grim myth of Dracula is its near-perfect architectural representation of a typical Transylvanian castle.
 It is probably the impressive fortified outer wall, towers and grand façade of wood and stone that inspired Bram Stoker to use this castle as the choice setting for his legendary story.
-Architecturally, the castle went through quite a few changes over the centuries, although in a much limited way as compared to the constant constructions and reconstructions as we see in some major European castles.
+Architecturally, the castle went through quite a few changes over the centuries, although in a much-limited way as compared to the constant constructions and reconstructions as we see in some major European castles.

 The original structure of 1378 blended the wood of the earlier Teutonic buildings with rocks brought from Magura Branului.
 Its architecture was dictated by the fact that it served both a commercial as well as a military purpose.
-Originally, the fortress combined the external wall, the dungeon, the round tower and the gate’s tower.
+Originally, the fortress combined the external wall, the dungeon, the round tower, and the gate’s tower.
 All these underwent changes subsequently.
-In 1593, the round tower was invested with a circular section, and in 1625 the circular gate’s tower was rebuilt in rectangular shape, as the earlier gate was blocked with beams.
-The first and the second floors always had very few chambers.
+In 1593, the round tower was invested with a circular section, and in 1625 the circular gate’s tower was rebuilt in a rectangular shape, as the earlier gate was blocked with beams.
+The first and second floors always had very few chambers.

 Changes went on through the 16th century.
 The wax-paper windows were replaced with glass.
 Prince Gabriel Bethlen initiated a large number of changes including the addition of another rectangular tower and two square towers.
-The Romanian style of architecture was clearly manifest in the observatory tower built in 1622.
+The Romanian style of architecture was clearly manifest in the observatory tower built-in 1622.
 One of the major changes to be brought about between 1920 and1930 was the final blocking of the fire windows – rectangular openings in the towers so typical of Romanian castle architecture – and turning them into windows.
 Towers with stairs were added, leading visitors to the fourth floor.

 The museum of Bran Castle

-The Museum of Bran Castle is extensive and contains many treasures derived from the middle Ages onwards.
+The Museum of Bran Castle is extensive and contains many treasures derived from the Middle ages onwards.
 The exhibits can be divided into a number of categories.
 Some of the most popular exhibits of the Bran Castle include:

-Furniture and Furnishings: The magnificent and opulent baldchin bed, manually manufactured by the early part of the middle ages is undoubtedly the most important exhibit of this category.
+Furniture and Furnishings: The magnificent and opulent baldachin bed, manually manufactured by the early part of the middle ages is undoubtedly the most important exhibit of this category.
 The chest of 1692, a great example of the German Renaissance, the small table of nut tree and the neo-rococo glass case are other major exhibits of the castle.

-Sculptures and Icons: The ‘Three Generations’ group from Germany representing Saint Anne, Saint Maria and an infant Jesus, the statues ‘Maria with Jesus’, the Bas-relief of ‘Saint Lawrence’ are the greatest attractions of this section.
+Sculptures and Icons: The ‘Three Generations’ group from Germany representing Saint Anne, Saint Maria, and an infant Jesus, the statues ‘Maria with Jesus’, the Bas-relief of ‘Saint Lawrence’ are the greatest attractions of this section.
 Among the icons contained within the collection of the Bran castle, the most important ones are the icon of the Holy Virgin and the infant Jesus from Russia, the Romanian Triptych fro the 12th century and another Greek Triptych from 12th century Greece.

 Weapons and Armors: This is the most extensive collection of the castle, in keeping with its ominous reputation.
 There are a large number of armors and cavalry swords, ottoman era scimitars, decorative penknives, the German halberd as well as a large number of rifles belonging to different periods.